jsecu/ElevatedEvents/README.md

 OPSEC Warning

 - Event Viewer will briefly flash on the victim's screen before being terminated.(Currently working on a way to avoid this behavior)
-- When running this UAC Bypass on a user account that hasn't run Event Viewer before, you may need to run the tool twice.
-The first time will run Event Viewer for you and the second time will allow Event Viewer to deserialize the RecentViews file.

 Compilation
 - For learning how to compile reflective dlls in Visual Studio: https://ijustwannared.team/2018/02/13/reflective-dlls-and-you/